JeffMangan/Python-Mic-Volume-Capture/README.md

 Code to monitor loudness
 * It captures the mic input and determines the input volume level, and displays as a bar chart, for example to monitor the noise level in the room.
-* This was a simple poc to capture how the level of noise coming from a room
+* This was a simple poc to capture noise level e.g. Overly exicted kids playing video games.

 Note:
 --------